developmentAC/rinfomaid/README.md

 cargo run -- -p "What is the capital of Pennsylvania?" -m mistral -o output.md
 ```

-This will generate text based on the provided prompt and save the result to `output.md`.
+This will generate text based on the provided prompt and save the result in markdown formatting to a created output directory, `0_out/output.md`.

 ### Run with Prompt File